2008 Bowman Scholars

 - Title: Evaluation of the Aerial Radiological Dispersion and Identification Mapping System Using Hazards Prediction and Assessment Capability Software

-- Advisor: Professor Martin E. Nelson - Mechanical Engineering Department , Professor Mark J. Harper - Mechanical Engineering Department
+- Advisors: Professor Martin E. Nelson - Mechanical Engineering Department, Professor Mark J. Harper - Mechanical Engineering Department

 Evaluation of the Aerial Radiological Dispersion and Identification Mapping System Using Hazards Prediction and Assessment Capability Software